DARJYO-developer/Documents/ASHT.md

 We will identify and assess the risks of slavery and human trafficking in our operations and supply chains, taking into account factors such as geography, industry, and labor practices.

 #### Employee Awareness and Training:
-We will provide regular training and awareness programs for our employees to ensure they understand the risks of slavery and human trafficking, as well as their role in preventing and reporting any suspected cases.
+We will provide regular training and awareness programs to ensure understanding of the risks of slavery and human trafficking, as well as our role in preventing and reporting any suspected cases.

 #### Reporting and Remediation:
 We will promptly investigate any allegations or suspicions of slavery or human trafficking and take appropriate actions, including reporting to the authorities and supporting victims.
 We will also work with our suppliers to address any identified deficiencies and implement remediation measures.